Data-Driven Site Selection: How Multi-Location Retailers Find Winning Sites (2026)

 I've seen how this approach can transform an organization's growth trajectory.
 Teams move from being data gatherers to strategic advisors.
 They close more deals without adding headcount.
 And most importantly, their locations perform better over the long term.

-Ready to lift your site selection process?
+Ready to elevate your site selection process?
 We've designed our pricing to be accessible at any scale.
 Our Core plan starts at $500 per month for smaller teams just getting started with data-driven methods.
 Our Growth plan at $1,500 monthly offers expanded capabilities for teams ready to fully adopt this approach.

 The retail real estate landscape is changing rapidly.
-Data-driven site selection isn't just a competitive advantage anymore—it's becoming table stakes.
+Data-driven site selection isn't just a competitive advantage anymore.
+It's becoming table stakes.
 The question isn't whether to adopt these methods, but how quickly you can implement them before your competition does.

 Citations